-ISO Blanket Additional Insured Endorsements.
-Posted on the ACREL Website are ISO's two forms of blanket additional insured endorsements for contractors and subcontractors: the ISO CG 20 33 04 13 Additional Insured - Owners, Lessees or Contractors - Automatic Status When Required in Construction Agreement With You and the ISO CG 20 38 04 13 Additional Insured - Owners, Lessees or Contractors - Automatic Status for Other Parties When Required in Written Construction Agreement.
+25 ISO Blanket Additional Insured Endorsements.
+ISO has two forms of blanket additional insured endorsements for contractors and subcontractors: the ISO CG 20 33 04 13 Additional Insured - Owners, Lessees or Contractors - Automatic Status When Required in Construction Agreement With You and the ISO CG 20 38 04 13 Additional Insured - Owners, Lessees or Contractors - Automatic Status When Required in Written Construction Agreement.
 The ISO CG 20 38 (unlike to the ISO CG 20 33) provides that the following persons are additional insureds protected by the endorsement: "Any other person or organization you are required to add as an additional insured under the contract or agreement described in Paragraph 1 above".
 Paragraph 1 provides that the following person is an additional insured: "Any person or organization for whom you are performing operations when you and such person or organization have agreed in writing in a contract or agreement that such person or organization be added as an additional insured on your policy".
-FCL would have been protected if its subcontractor had its sub-subcontractor's CGL policy endorsed with an ISO CG 20 38 instead of with an ISO CG 20 33!
-See William H. Locke, Jr., Landlord's Beware of Insurance Certificates (A Trojan Horse), presented at the ACREL Las Vegas March 2012 Leasing and Insurance Committee meetings and posted on the Insurance Committee's webpage on the ACREL Website.
+FCL would have been protected if its sub-subcontractor's CGL policy endorsed with an ISO CG 20 38 instead of with an ISO CG 20 33!
+See William H. Locke, Jr., Landlord's Beware of Insurance Certificates (A Trojan Horse), presented at the ACREL Las Vegas March 2012 Leasing and Insurance Committee meetings.